suncoast-devs/handbook/lessons/misc-quick-reference/post-graduation-things-to-focus-on.md

 This process takes time.
 That is an unfortunate reality of the hunt.
 During the job hunt, patience is your best friend.
 Realize this is a process, and companies are on a different timetable than you.
 You want a job today; they need to fill the position in the next four weeks.
-Be patient, and persistent and good things will happen.
+Be patient and persistent, and good things will happen.

 ### Daily cadence